kpedro88/CondorProduction/README.md

 ### Modes of operation

-There are four modes of operation for `jobSubmitter`: count, prepare, submit, and missing.
+There are several modes of operation for `jobSubmitter`: count, prepare, submit, missing, and clean.
 1. count (`-c, --count`): count the expected number of jobs to submit.
 2. prepare (`-p, --prepare`): prepare JDL file(s) and any associated job inputs.
 3. submit (`-s, --submit`): submit jobs to Condor.
 4. missing (`-m, --missing`): check for missing jobs.
+5. clean (`-l, --clean`): clean up log files.

 The modes count, submit, and missing are treated as mutually exclusive.
 The mode prepare can be run with any of them.
 (If prepare is not run before submit, the job submission will fail.)